 Assistant Professor of History

-Meng Zhang is a historian of late imperial and modern China, with particular interests in economic and environmental transformation, political economy, and transnational connections in the rise of global capitalism.
+Meng Zhang is a historian of late imperial and modern China, with particular interests in economic and environmental transformation, finance and empire, and transnational connections in the rise of global capitalism.

 Her first book, Timber and Forestry in Qing China: Sustaining the Market (University of Washington Press, 2021), reveals the complex reality of timber trade and resource management during the flurry of commercial development in Qing China (1644-1911).
-Pushing against the standard depiction of this era as one of reckless deforestation, this book demonstrates how economic innovations emerged to develop renewable timber resources as old-growth forests were cut down.
+It has won the Charles A. Weyerhaeuser Book Award (2022) of the Forest History Society for the best book published on forest and conservation history and the honorable mention for the Biennial Book Prize (2021-2022) of the International Society for Chinese Law and History.
+Pushing against the standard depiction of this era as one of reckless deforestation, this book demonstrates how contractual innovations and market institutions emerged to develop renewable timber resources as old-growth forests were cut down.

 Zhang’s research has been supported by several grants and fellowships, including those from the Andrew W. Mellon Foundation, the Institute for Advanced Study, the Association of Asian Studies, and the International Economic History Association.
-Her work has also appeared in Late Imperial China, the International Journal of Asian Studies, and the Journal of Interdisciplinary History.
+Her work also appears in Late Imperial China, the Harvard Journal of Asiatic Studies, the International Journal of Asian Studies, and the Journal of Interdisciplinary History.

-She teaches courses on the economic and environmental history of China, trade and diaspora in maritime Asia, and the early connections between China, America, and the Pacific.
-She came to Vanderbilt from Loyola Marymount University, where she taught from 2017 to 2021 after completing her PhD in history at UCLA.
+She teaches courses on the economic and environmental history of China, law and society in Chinese history, the global history of debt and capitalism, and the early connections between China, America, and the Pacific.